isabella232/OfficeDocs-Enterprise-pr.es-ES/Enterprise/high-availability-federated-authentication-phase-4-configure-web-application-pro.md

 ## <a name="next-step"></a>Siguiente paso

-Use la [fase 5 de la autenticación federada de alta disponibilidad: configurar la autenticación federada para Office 365](high-availability-federated-authentication-phase-5-configure-federated-authentic.md) para seguir configurando esta carga de trabajo.
+Use [Phase 5: configure Federated Authentication for Office 365](high-availability-federated-authentication-phase-5-configure-federated-authentic.md) para seguir configurando esta carga de trabajo.

 ## <a name="see-also"></a>Vea también